Azure/azure-policy/samples/GuestConfiguration/installed-application-linux/deployIfNotExists/README.md

-# Deploy extension to audit for installed applications in Linux VMs
+# Deploy requirements to audit Linux VMs that do not have the specified applications installed

 This policy definition uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to ensures